LeahJKH/Mikuvite/README.md

+# !DISCLAIMER!
+anything said on this site might not be 100% true and should be taken with a grain of salt
+# !DISCLAIMER!

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.